corralm/ted-scraper/README.md

 | ru    | Russian               |
 | he    | Hebrew                |

-Here is a link to [all language codes available as of April 2020](./data/languages.csv).
+Here is a link to [all language codes available as of May 2020](./data/languages.csv).

 You can see all the talks for each language at [TED – Our Languages](https://www.ted.com/participate/translate/our-languages 'TED languages').